Zaidtech/Learning-Cpp/README.md

 ## A c++ learning repo.

 This repo contains some of my examples through the journey of C++.
-The exampples are followed from the Robert Lafore' book "OOP in C++", as well as my codes which i wrote to make the stuff clearer.
+The examples are followed from the Robert Lafore' book "OOP in C++", as well as my codes which i wrote to make the stuff clearer.

 ## Contributions